Stackclash/5e-vault/5. Mechanics/Tables/Deities Of The Forgotten Realms.md

 obsidianUIMode: preview
 cssclasses: json5e-note
 tags:
   - compendium/src/5e/phb
+aliases:
-aliases: ["Deities of the Forgotten Realms"]
+  - Deities of the Forgotten Realms
 ---
 # Deities of the Forgotten Realms
 *Source: Player's Handbook p.
 293. Available in the Basic Rules.*